 Scope of License.

 Access to the Portal is limited to Authorized Users.
-As an Authorized User, You may only use the Portal in connection with submitting materials on behalf and in the name of the Contract Party, accessing data relating to the Contract Party pursuant to the Contract Party’s registry agreement or registrar accreditation agreement with ICANN, and receiving and responding to reasonable requests from ICANN on behalf of the Contract Party.
+As an Authorized User, You may only use the Portal in connection with submitting or accessing materials on behalf and in the name of the Contract Party, accessing data relating to the Contract Party pursuant to the Contract Party’s registry agreement or registrar accreditation agreement with ICANN, which shall include requests submitted by third parties for access to non-public gTLD registration data, and receiving and responding to reasonable requests from ICANN on behalf of the Contract Party.
 No other rights of use are provided.

 If at any time or for any reason the Contract Party desires or is required to change an Authorized User, it is the Contract Party’s responsibility to promptly notify ICANN of the change.
 The Contract Party acknowledges and agrees that the Contract Party is responsible for the Authorized Users’ compliance with these Terms of Use and any changes to such Authorized Users.